chmadran/minishell/README.md

 <h4>TRICKY EXPANSION</h4>

+the rule is that environment variable names cannot start with a digit.
+They must begin with a letter or an underscore.
+If the parser/lexer encounters a $ followed by a digit or a sequence of digits, it will treat it as a literal dollar sign followed by the digits and not as a variable reference.
+It will stop after 1 digit, replace the $ and digit by NULL, and just send the rest as ARGV.

 Quoting can affect variable expansion.
 Single quotes ' prevent any expansion, while double quotes " allow variable expansion but preserve whitespace.
 Also, the backslash `\` before the dollar sign prevents variable expansion.

 Now, when the shell encounters a variable name followed by a special character like !, @, #, $, ^, &, *, (, ), -, =, +, [, {, etc, it treats the special character as a literal character and includes it in the output after expanding the variable.
 This behavior applies to any special character that is not part of a valid variable name character set (letters, digits, and underscores).